act-now-coalition/covid-data-model/README.md

 - `pip install -r requirements.txt -r requirements_test.txt`

 ### Running Models
 PySEIR provides a command line interface in the activated environment.
 You can access the model with `pyseir --help ` and `pyseir <subcommand> --help` providing more information.

 Example:
-`pyseir build-all --states="New York"` will run state and county models for New York
+`pyseir build-all --states="New York"` will run state and county models for New York.
+States can also be specified by their state code: `--states="New York"` and `--states=NY` are equivalent.

 Check the `output/` folder for results.